-The Pillar 3 Disclosure document has been verified internally by senior management in accordance with Citi's policies on disclosure, financial reporting and governance processes.
+The Pillar 3 Disclosure document has been verified internally by senior management including Risk and HR teams in accordance with Citi's policies on disclosure, financial reporting and governance processes.

 4. Overview of Risk Management and RWA

 4.1 Template KM1: Key Metrics (Quarterly)